lablup/backend.ai-docs-webui/docs/installation/installation.rst

 Installation
 ============

-The Web-UI can be used in two forms.
-It can be used as a web service by connecting to a separate web address prepared by the admins, or as an app provided as a stand-alone executable file that does not require separate installation.
+Backend.AI WebUI can be used in two different forms.
+It can be used as a web service by connecting to a seperate web address provided by the admins, or as an form of app provided as a stand-alone executable file which does not require seperate installation.

-With the web-based Web-UI, users do not need to install a platform-dependent desktop applications and just need the latest versions of browsers such as Chrome.
+With web-based form of WebUI, users just need the latest versions of web browsers, no need to install platform-dependent desktop applications.

-* Recommended browser: the latest version of Chrome (at least version > 80)
+* Recommended browser: Latest version of Chrome (at least > 80)
-* Requirement: any machine that runs Web Browser (2 cores, 4 GiB memory)
+* Requirement: Any machine that runs web browser (2 cores, 4 GiB memory)

 .. note::
-   We do not support MicroSoft Internet Explorer since it is deprecated and does not follow web standard and support up-to-date brower features.
+   We do not support Microsoft Internet Explorer since it is deprecated and does not follow web standard, and does not support up-to-date browser features.

-The stand-alone Web-UI app can be downloaded from following address: https://github.com/lablup/backend.ai-webui/releases
+The stand-alone WebUI app can be downloaded from following link: https://github.com/lablup/backend.ai-webui/releases

 .. note::
-   In the case of an app, depending on the security setting of the desktop OS, it may be recognized as an unsigned executable file and a permission check may be required.
+   Depending on the security settings of the Operating System, our installer may be recognized as an unsigned executable file.
+Permission check may be required.